-Eclipse Inc., produces a line of single stage, centrifugal type, hermetically sealed gas boosters for use in gas piping systems, not corrosive to aluminum or steel.
+Eclipse Inc., produces a line of single stage, centrifugal type, hermetically sealed gas boosters for use in piping systems for gases which are not corrosive to aluminum or steel.
 These gas boosters are used in applications where it is necessary to increase the line pressure above the available distribution system.
 They are designed and constructed to provide a volume of gas of a defined specific gravity (at standard temperature and pressure) compressed to a relatively constant pressure.